google/building-secure-and-reliable-systems/docs/contributing.md

 # How to Contribute

-We'd love to accept your patches and contributions to this project.
-There are just a few small guidelines you need to follow.
+We are not currently accepting patches and contributions to this project.
+If you find something that requires immediate attention, we ask that you communicate it via an issue rather than a pull request.

 ## Contributor License Agreement